 Dynasty Gold Corp. is a Canadian-based, junior company focused on exploring for and developing economically viable mineral resources.
-The Company's 100% owned Golden Repeat gold property is located in Elko County, Nevada, United States.
+The Company's 100% owned Golden Repeat Gold Property is located in Elko County, Nevada, United States.

-In February 2018, the Company signed an option agreement with Teck Resources Ltd. to earn a 100% interest in the Thundercloud gold property located on the central Wabigoon greenstone belt in western Ontario.
+In February 1, 2018, the Company signed an option agreement with Teck Resources Ltd. ("Teck") to earn a 100% interest in the Thundercloud Gold Property located on the Central Wabigoon Greenstone Belt in Northwestern Ontario.
+Please refer to press release dated February 1, 2018 for details of the transaction.